brevis-us/brevis-slider-swarm/README.md

-# brevis-simple-swarm
+# brevis-slider-swarm

-A simple swarm in Brevis
+Control a swarm in Brevis with sliders